1millionwomentotech/toolkitten/summer-of-code/README.md

 ## Join DIY (free - donation based):

 Do-It-Yourself (DIY) is free, includes class replays and code.
-Donations requested, if you can help with the mission to reach 1 million women by 2020, via Facebook or PayPal nonprofit charitable giving.
+Donations requested, but are completely optional, if you can help with the mission to reach 1 million women by 2020, via Facebook or PayPal nonprofit charitable giving.

 Details and signup here:
 https://memberportal.1millionwomentotech.com/diy